 The penalties for a terroristic threats conviction vary by county in New Jersey and New York.
 Most often a terrorist threats charge is a Third Degree Offense unless committed during a county, state, or national emergency, in which case it is a Second Degree Offense.

 Under the doctrine of merger, a terroristic threats indictment will merge into a conviction of a higher grade offense.
 For example, if an individual was convicted for a first degree robbery in addition to a conviction for terroristic threats, the conviction for terroristic threats will be considered a lesser offense that merges into the greater offense, and the individual cannot be penalized separately for each offense.
 However, such a merger will not occur if the individual is convicted of a lesser offense in conjunction with a conviction for terroristic threats.

 The doctrine of severance exists in this context because individuals are often charged with a restraining order violation in addition to a separate terroristic threats indictment.
 Under New Jersey State Law, it would be unfair to try an individual who has been indicted for both charges together because the testimony regarding the restraining order would be prejudicial when defending the terroristic threats offense.

 While very serious crimes, arrests and indictments for terroristic threats can often be defended with strong legal counsel and a skilled attorney.
-Because each case is subjective based on its unique facts and circumstances, a knowledgeable attorney such as those at the Law Offices of Herbert I. Ellis, P.C., can be invaluable to your case.
-If you or someone you know is facing terroristic threats charges, contact us immediately so that we may begin planning a strategy on how best to defend you.
+Because each case is subjective based on its unique facts and circumstances, a knowledgeable criminal defense attorney, such as those at Ellis Law, can be invaluable to your case.
+If you or someone you know is facing terroristic threats charges, contact us immediately online or call us at 888-355-4752 so that we may begin planning a strategy on how best to defend you.